-- What is the purpose of personal boundaries? - How do you express assertiveness to establish personal boundaries? - Why is it important to trust your instincts? - What are appropriate responses when boundaries (yours/others) are broken online? - How would someone recognize luring behaviours? - How might you tell a safe grown-up from an unsafe grown-up?
+- What is the purpose of personal boundaries? - How can I assert my personal boundaries in relationships and accept when others' assert their own? - How can I respond to boundaries in ways that keep relationships healthy and safe? - Why is it important to trust your instincts? - What are appropriate responses when boundaries (yours/others) are broken in person and online? - What does grooming mean? - How would someone recognize grooming and luring behaviours and where would a young person go for help? - How might you tell a safe grown-up from an unsafe grown-up?